Disaster Preparedness Plan: 3 Ideas for Your New England Business

 No matter how hard the weathermen may try, New England weather is unpredictable.
 We all know that nor'easters pretty much do what they want.
 Although Winter Storm Niko is behind us and Orson will move on within hours, two more months of fickle forecasts lie in wait.
-New Englanders have an unmatched level of weather tolerance, but a snow emergency can also wreak havoc on commutes, building structures and power lines, threatening the operations of unprepared businesses in the storm's path.
+New Englanders have an unmatched level of weather tolerance, but a snow emergency can also wreak havoc on commutes, building structures and power lines, threatening the operations of unprepared businesses in the storm's path without a disaster preparedness plan.

 When employees can't get to work, or a power outage takes IT systems (and subsequently, your operations) down for hours, that's when the snow really starts to take its toll on a business.
 Because many small or mid-sized businesses have single office locations and rely on local employees, these businesses can be significantly affected by a regional disaster.
 In 2017, its easier than ever to equip your employees with the tools they need to do their jobs from just about anywhere.
 Businesses that succeed at weathering the storm have implemented the right hardware/software to mobilize their employees and an effective disaster preparedness strategy.
 Modern technology advancements have also made it feasible for businesses of any size to implement a successful business continuity and disaster recovery (BCDR) plan with minimal impact on their resources or budget.
 Technology such as the cloud make enterprise-class protection available and affordable, ensuring that your business is prepared to continue its operations.